Introduction What's New Features Installation Quick Start API Reference Configuration License

 kiosk Print only, maximum stability 24/7 public terminals

-safer Minimal features, all stability options Embedded systems, older Qt
+safer Minimal features, maximum reliability Embedded systems, older Qt

 from pdfjs_viewer import PDFViewerWidget, ConfigPresets, PrintHandler